highperformancecoder/minsky/githubdocs/MacRelease.md

   - macosx_deployment_target 10.9
   - buildfromsource         always
 - Now install port prerequisistes for Minsky.
-  - gcc8
-  - tcl/tk needs to be install from source code.
-See below If using X11, then you can use the MacPorts build of tk.
+  - tcl/tk needs to be installed from source code if using AQUA.
+See below.
+If using X11, then you can use the MacPorts build of tk.
   - cairo
   - pango
   - gsl